 Thanks for stopping by and have an awesome time in Kaohsiung!

 These are some of the things we brought with us to Kaohsiung.
-If you’d like to see our complete list of travel gear, then you can check out our “What’s in Our Backpack?” post.
-(NOTE: The following links are affiliate links.)
+Have a look inside our backpack to see what other gear we use.
+(NOTE: The following links are Amazon affiliate links.)